cryptopunksnotdead/programming-cryptopunks/10_hair.md

-and let's adjusting the hair stylist loop on more time:
+and let's adjust the hair stylist loop one more time:

 ``` ruby
 hair_styles = {